wonkystuff/wonkystuff.github.io/arduino/readme.md

 1. Connect the audio output of the computer to the audio input of the _Core1_ using the 3.5mm jack-to-jack cable;
 1. Switch on the Core1 (connect battery first of course);
-1. Adjust the 4th control knob to around its middle position;
+1. Adjust the 4th control knob (marked IV) to around its middle position;
 1. Press and hold the **RESET** button - the LED will light;
 1. Hold the **RESET** button until the LED goes out.
 The _Core1_ is now listening out for a program to be downloaded to it.